 - digits and unit are interpreted as the size (ex.
-120, 25%) for the image - right, left, center, top, bottom and middle are interpreted as the alignment for the image (alternatively, the first three can be specified using align=...) - link=some TracLinks... replaces the link to the image source by the one specified using a TracLinks.
+120, 25%) for the image - right, left, center, top, bottom and middle are interpreted as the alignment for the image (alternatively, the first three can be specified using align=... and the last three using valign=...) - link=some TracLinks... replaces the link to the image source by the one specified using a TracLinks.
 If no value is specified, the link is simply removed. - nolink means without link to image source (deprecated, use link=)

-key=value style are interpreted as HTML attributes or CSS style indications for the image.
-Valid keys are:
+$\verb|key=value| style are interpreted as HTML attributes or CSS style indications for the image.
+Valid keys are:$

-- align, valign, border, width, height, alt, title, longdesc, class, margin, margin-(left,right,top,bottom), id and usemap - border, margin, and margin- can only be a single number - margin is superseded by center which uses auto margins
+- align, valign, border, width, height, alt, title, longdesc, class, margin, margin-(left,right,top,bottom), id and usemap - border, margin, and ${\tt margin^-}^\star$ can only be a single number - \bullet $\,$ margin is superseded by center which uses auto margins